sadadYes/post-archiver/README.md

 # YouTube Community Posts Scraper

-A Python tool that automatically scrapes posts and links from YouTube channel community tabs using Selenium and BeautifulSoup4.
+A Python tool that automatically scrapes posts, comments, and links from YouTube channel community tabs using Selenium and BeautifulSoup4.

 ## 🚀 Features

 - Automated scraping of YouTube community posts
 - Link extraction and URL expansion
 - Image extraction from posts (single and multiple images)
+- Comment scraping for each post
-- Proxy support for anonymous scraping
+- Proxy support with rotation system
+- Support for both single proxy and multiple proxies
+- Progress saving and recovery
 - Headless browser operation
 - Infinite scroll handling
 - Duplicate post detection